microsoft/Kusto-Query-Language/doc/not-startswith-operator.md

 ---
-title: The case-insensitive !startswith string operators - Azure Data Explorer
+title:  The case-insensitive !startswith string operators
 description: Learn how to use the !startswith string operator to filter records for data that doesn't start with a case-insensitive search string. ms.reviewer: alexans ms.topic: reference